emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Has mood based recommendations, community favorites, collections, and decent sorting. ✔️
 1. Site is free from new tab/window popup ads, can be used without an adblocker. ✔️
 1. Site looks good + works well on mobile. ✔️
-1. Site does have a custom version of the Hexa player. ✔️
+1. Custom version of the Hexa player. 🟡

 ***
 ## Rive
-### Score: 17/18
+### Score: 16/18
 1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️
 1. Auto-switches through all its sources if they fail. ✔️
 1. Site does have episode auto-next across all servers (non-embed). ✔️